Skin cancer is one of the most common cancers in the UK, and the number of cases has been increasing in recent years.

 - photograph moles if you want to monitor changes over time

-Pay particular attention to areas exposed to the sun, including the face, shoulders, back, arms, and legs.
+Pay particular attention to areas exposed to the sun, including the face, shoulders, back, arms and legs.

-While not all skin cancers can be prevented, protecting the skin from ultraviolet (UV) radiation is the most effective way to reduce risk.
+While not all skin cancers can be prevented, protecting the skin from ultraviolet radiation is the most effective way to reduce risk.

 The NHS recommends: